openfisca/openfisca-doc/key-concepts.md

 Extensions can be published in their own `git` repository.

-How to write an extension is documented later.
+How to write an extension is documented [in this section](./openfisca-in-python/extensions.md).

 ## Writing some legislation